sehull128/Quality-of-Rental-Units-in-Buffalo-Neighborhoods/README.md

 A. Downloading files

-Using the "read" call, we will read the zip file and csv file by their Geoid numbers, as a why to identify them.
-It is important to note tha the geoid numerical values match up and are both tract groups.
+Using the "read" call, we will read the zip file and csv file by their Geoid numbers, as a way to identify them.
+It is important to note that the geoid numerical values match up and are both tract groups.
 From there, I merged the variable 'censustract' that contains the "read" file, with the 'demographic' variable, which also contains the "read" file for its respective csv.
 This is a 1:1, outer join on the "Geoid tract code".

 B. Using the API Census, I was able to create a new variable named "variables".
 "Variables" is a join key for the data set in Buffalo for Race split into White or Black.
 Note: variables = {'B02003_003E':'HC01_VC54.Estimate..RACE...One.race...White',